MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-deploy.md

     - Update `<PRODUCTIONENVIRONMENTURL>` with the URL for the production environment you are deploying to.
 For example: https://poweractionsbuild.crm.dynamics.com.
     - Update `<USERNAME>` with the username you are using to connect to the environments.

     ![Rename and paste code](../media/github-actions-tutorial/gh-lab-2.250a.png "Rename and paste code") 4a.
-If you are using SPN authentication then in the Workflow you need to update the following variables
+If you are using SPN authentication then in the workflow you need to update the following variables:
     - Update `<BUILDENVIRONMENTURL>` with the URL for the build environment you are using to generate the managed solution.
 For example: https://poweractionsbuild.crm.dynamics.com.
     - Update `<PRODUCTIONENVIRONMENTURL>` with the URL for the production environment you are deploying to.
 For example: https://poweractionsbuild.crm.dynamics.com.
     - Update `<APPID>` with the Application name you are using to connect to the environments.